NotAnyMike/HRL/README.md

 ### Regarding the left policy

 To improve it try:
+- [ ] Increase the reward for getting the goal
 - [ ] Using multiple environements at the same time
 - [ ] Max reward = 1
 - [ ] Initialize the weights with the baseline